MHBalsmeier/GAME_archived/README.md

 The handbook of the model can be found in the subdirectory handbook.
 It contains information on how to generate necessary files like grid files and input data and explains how to compile, configure and run the model.

+## Installing the model

+It is recommended to run the model on Linux.
+We will not help people who have problems trying to install the model on other operating systems.

-## Dependencies
+### Dependencies

 Everything is easy and quick to install.

 * [geos95](https://github.com/MHBalsmeier/geos95)
-* netcdf library
+* netcdf library (Ubuntu: sudo apt-get libnetcdf-dev)
 * eccodes library (installation manual: https://mhbalsmeier.github.io/tutorials/eccodes_on_ubuntu.html)
-* CMake
+* CMake (Ubuntu: sudo apt-get install cmake)
 * [atmostracers](https://github.com/MHBalsmeier/atmostracers)
 * [rte-rrtmgp-c](https://github.com/MHBalsmeier/rte-rrtmgp-c)
 * Python (only for the plotting routines, which are of course not part of the actual model)
-* OpenMPI (not yet)
+* OpenMPI (Ubuntu: sudo apt-get install mpich)

-## Installing the model

-It is recommended to run the model on Linux.
-We will not help people who have problems trying to install the model on other operating systems.

 ### Download